Declarative Skill Manifest

 Open-Source Bootstrap

-Project maintainers declare recommended skills:
+Project maintainers declare recommended skills in config.yaml:

-# .skillshare/.metadata.json
+# .skillshare/config.yaml

 - name: react-best-practices